ghostdogpr/caliban/vuepress/docs/docs/adapters.md

 # Http Adapters

 Once you have an interpreter able to execute GraphQL queries, you usually want to expose it using an HTTP API.
 Caliban comes with a few "ready-to-use" components (called "adapters") to expose your API with the most popular HTTP libraries.

-You can also create a custom adapter easily.
+Under the hood, adapters use the [tapir](https://tapir.softwaremill.com/en/latest/) library, so you can easily create a custom adapter with anything that tapir supports.

 ## Built-in adapters
 Each built-in adapter comes with 3 main functions: